 We call ourselves the “Religious Society of Friends,” but—as you may have noticed—we tend not to concern ourselves with what many people would consider “religious” matters, including the details of what other people, even our fellow Quakers, believe about God.
-While Friends meetings offer space and support for people seeking a more intimate relationship with the divine, we have little or no interest in controlling that relationship.
+While Friends offer a welcoming space and support for people who seek a more intimate relationship with the divine, we have little or no interest in controlling that relationship.

 So what does religion mean to Quakers?